bio

 At the Hartt School’s Jackie McLean Institute of Jazz, Brian studied with the great Steve Davis.
 Davis’ lyrical style, hard swinging rhythmic concept and harmonic mastery became a focal point of his sound.
 Later on, he attended William Paterson University to earn his Master’s, studying with John Mosca.
 He also cultivated a relationship with Curtis Fuller, who remarked that he had left an impression on him.

-Brian’s employers have included Frank Lacy, Josh Evans, Tyler Mitchell, Valery Ponomarev, Allen Lowe, Winard Harper, Mark Johnson, Fabio Morgera, Lance Bryant & Shout, Eric Wyatt, Julius Tolentino, The Makanda Project, Jonathan Barber, Matt Dwonszyk, Kendrick Oliver & The New Life Jazz Orchestra, and more.
-In September 2013, he recorded on Allen Lowe’s project “Man with Guitar: Where’s Robert Johnson?” featuring Gary Bartz.
+Brian’s employers have included Frank Lacy, Josh Evans, Tyler Mitchell, Valery Ponomarev, Allen Lowe, Winard Harper, Captain Black Big Band, Mark Johnson, Fabio Morgera, Julius Tolentino, Lance Bryant and Shout, Eric Wyatt, The Makanda Project, Jonathan Barber, Matt Dwonszyk, Kendrick Oliver & The New Life Jazz Orchestra, and more.
+In 2013, he recorded on Allen Lowe’s project “Man with Guitar: Where’s Robert Johnson?” featuring Gary Bartz.
 In 2026, he performed at the Music of Now Festival with Tyler Mitchell’s group, featuring Marshall Allen.

 “Don’t be limited by the instrument.” - Curtis Fuller